hharryyf/codeforcepractice/README.md

 497. Kuroni and the Score Distribution (diff=2200, constructive algorithm) We can greedily construct the answer.
 The final sequence look like 1, 2, 3..., X (a bit of math), {large odd numbers}. https://vjudge.net/problem/CodeForces-1305E

+498. Opening Portals (diff=2600, kruskal algorithm and dijkstra algorithm) This problem is very similar to CF1253F.
+We consider the simpliest case, when all n nodes are special nodes.
+This would be the MST of the graph.
+Hence, MST should be the direction of this problem.
+We change the edge weight of each edge to w + dist[from] + dist[to].
+Here, the dist array is the shortest path distance from the k special nodes to all other nodes.
+Also, we should change from to origion[from] and to to origion[to].
+Here, origion array records the optimal starting nodes.
+After that we just run kruskal and if 1 is not a special node, we add dist[1] to the answer. https://vjudge.net/problem/CodeForces-196E